-While the many reasons for bad breath (halitosis) might be a cause for concern, there is good news when it comes to managing that condition and improving your breath.
+While the many reasons for bad breath might be a cause for concern, there is good news when it comes to managing that condition and improving your breath.
 Assuming no medical condition is responsible, a range of proven steps can be followed to help resolve the problem and get rid of halitosis.

 Brush & Floss Regularly

 Anyone suffering from bad breath should pay particular attention to their oral hygiene routine.

 This might sound obvious, but the statistics reveal a different picture.
 According to our friends at National Smile Month(1) one in four adults admit that they brush their teeth less than twice a day.
 Even more worryingly, a similar number don’t use dental floss or interdental brushes regularly, while a third of the population has never used dental floss at all.

 No matter how obvious it may sound, if you’re looking for ways to get rid of bad breath, the first step should always be to brush with a good quality toothpaste for between two and three minutes at least twice a day.
 Additionally, interdental brushes, floss or tape should also be used regularly to remove any food particles and bacteria that your toothpaste bristles cannot reach.

 Use an Alcohol-Free Mouth Rinse

 One of the most common solutions for reducing halitosis is the use of minty-fresh mouthwash.
 Be careful, however, as many popular mouthwash products contain alcohol, which can dry the mouth out, exacerbating the problem while the mint flavour merely masks the odour.